 "It is a minefield at points and obviously the level that he (Vincent Kompany) is at the minute it would far more intense than where I'm operating at, but I'm really enjoying it so whilst that continues I want to keep pushing myself."

-With Gateshead sitting mid-table, Williamson is still far from achieving his pre-season goal of winning promotion.
-But he is relishing this new adventure in the dugout.
+With Gateshead sitting mid-table, Williamson is still far from achieving his pre-season goal of winning promotion, but he remains determined to develop into the best version of himself in this new role.

 "It's something that I love and that I'm intrigued by.
 I couldn't really read the future but I'm very passionate about it and I'm enjoying every minute of it and I can't see myself coming out of it anytime soon.